-VCOE offered many workshops to districts related to attendance, discipline, records, and enrollment.
+VCOE offered workshops to districts related to attendance, discipline, records, and enrollment.
 The trainings were offered remotely, allowing participants to join as they were available.
 Education Rights Holder training was offered to Court Appointed Special Advocates, caregivers, and community participants.
-Trauma Informed Practices for Schools (TIPS) training was offered throughout the year, garnering a wide array of participants from various backgrounds.
-School personnel who attended the TIPS training received materials and ideas to implement in their schools and classrooms immediately, which is intended to increase academic aptitude and reduce attendance and behavioral issues among traumatized students.
 VCOE continues to host regularly scheduled Executive Advisory Meetings for district liaisons, child welfare and probation staff, and community partners.
+While there were challenges in securing trauma trainers this year, VCOE quickly pivoted and contracted with a professional development provider to record the training which will be accessible and free of charge to anyone visiting the VCOE website.
+In addition, two Trauma Informed Pre-Service (TIPS) trainings were provided to districts upon request.